vacu9708/Smart-CCTV/README.md

 ### 📷[Video](https://youtu.be/ZB2DopuROoM)

 # What this system is
-This system tracks cars and shows information for parking with LEDs in a parking lot.
+This system tracks cars and shows parking information with LEDs in a parking lot.
 It aims to decrease the time wasted when looking for a parking space.

 # 4 LED colors according to the situation